-Action Responsibility КРІ Timing Corrective Action VMA - All

-Site Establishment

-Notify Council Proponent Give Council at least 48 hrs notice of commencement of VFMP works Prior to commencement of VFMP works Revert back to KPI -------------------------- --- -- --------------------

-Fencing

-Install temporary boundary fencing and signage around conservation lands as per Section 4.7 and Plate 1 · · · · · · · · · · · · · · · · · · · Prior to commencement of VFMP works Revert back to KPI Install permanent fence and signage as per Section 4.7 I IVII WORKE L'ODTRACTOR Install permanent perimeter fence to prevent dumping and unauthorised access Following completion of construction works Revert back to KPI

-Baseline Monitoring & Pre-clearance Survey

-Undertake pre-clearance and baseline monitoring surveys including establishment of photo points as per Section 4.1 .
+Action Responsibility КРІ Timing Corrective Action VMA - AII Site Establishment Notify Council Proponent Give Council at least 48 hrs notice of commencement of VFMP works Prior to commencement of VFMP works Revert back to KPI Fencing Install temporary boundary fencing and signage around conservation lands as per Section 4.7 and Plate 1 Civil works contractor Prevent unnecessary impact from site works within the neighbouring lands Prior to commencement of VFMP works Revert back to KPI Install permanent fence and signage as per Section 4.7 Civil Works Contractor Install permanent perimeter fence to prevent dumping and unauthorised access Following completion of construction works Revert back to KPI Baseline Monitoring & Pre-clearance S Survey Undertake pre-clearance and baseline monitoring surveys including establishment of photo points as per Section 4.1 .
 Baseline report to be produced for Council.
-Project Ecologist Baseline results delivered to Council's Development Planner Flora and Fauna within 1 month of commencement of VFMP works Prior to commencement of development works Revert back to KPI --- ------------------- -- -- --------------------
+Project Ecologist Baseline results delivered to Council's Development Planner Flora and Fauna within 1 month of commencement of VFMP works Prior to commencement of development works Revert back to KPI

-Action Responsibility КРІ Timing Corrective Action Weed Management & Site Maintenance Weed Management & Site Maintenance Primary Weed Management - Removal of WoNS, Biosecurity Act Weeds, transformer weeds (HTE) and woody weeds in accordance with Sections 4.4 & 4.8 .
-Vegetation Management Contractor vegetation and less than 5% cover for edges of development site to encourage natural During periods of active growth and/or on a minimum quarterly interval pending growth of weeds Continue weed control and increase frequency as required to control any weed flush.
+Action Responsibility КРІ Timing Corrective Action Weed Management & Site Maintenance Primary Weed Management - Removal of WoNS, Biosecurity Act Weeds, transformer weeds (HTE) and woody weeds in accordance with Sections 4.4 & 4.8 .
+Vegetation Management Contractor Target weed species cover to be reduced and maintained at less than 5% cover in retained vegetation and less than 5% cover for edges of development site to encourage natural regeneration and maintain healthy coverage.
+Avoid off target damage.
+During periods of active growth and/or on a minimum quarterly interval pending growth of weeds Continue weed control and increase frequency as required to control any weed flush.
 Undertake follow up weed control in all areas.
-Apply manual hand removal and/or cut and paint method, spot spray as appropriate in accordance with Sections 4.4 &amp; 4.8 .
+Apply manual hand removal and/or cut and paint method, spot spray as appropriate in accordance with Sections 4.4 & 4.8 .
 Vegetation Management Contractor Target weed species cover to be reduced and maintained at less than 5% cover to allow continued natura regeneration and maintain healthy native coverage capable of suppressing weed ingress.
 Minimum of quarterly visits, to be maintained in perpetuity Continue weed control and increase frequency as required to control any weed flush.
 Sweeps for weeds and rubbish removal Remove all rubbish and any weeds that can be manually removed.
-During site works for weed management Revert back to KPI
+During site works for weed management Rehabilitation Site inspection in accordance with Sections 4.1 & 4.4 Project Ecologist Inspect rate of natural regeneration of native plants.
+Record observations (< or > 50% native cover) and weed density and cover against weed control KPIs Prior to VFMP works, then bi- annually for 5 years Revert back to KPI